ShadSterling/PrimeSieves/README.md

 # Prime Sieves

-When i went back to school and took Calculus 2, I found I had a harder time with factoring polynomials than most of what was intended as new material.
+When i went back to college and took Calculus 2, I found I had a harder time with factoring polynomials than most of what was intended as new material.
 As a Computer Science major I thought the right way to learn how to factor polynomials would be to write a program to do it.
 But factoring polynomials seemed complicated enough that I should start with a simpler case, and the base case of factoring seemed to be factoring natural numbers, so I figured I'd start with that.

 Yeah, I had no idea.